 - Remove from the heat and stir in the coconut oil and vanilla extract.
 Whisk until well incorporated then strain into a bowl.
-Cover the bowl with plastic wrap (making sure the plastic touches the custard) and place it in the refrigerator for a minimum of 4 hours or until set.
+Cover the bowl with plastic wrap (making sure the plastic touches the custard) and place it in the back of your refrigerator for a minimum of 6 hours or until set.

 - Scoop the custard into the prepared and cooled tart shell.
 Garnish with fruit just before serving.

 - Cover the tart and store in the refrigerator for 2 to 3 days.